mattermost/docs/source/administration/command-line-tools.rst

   Child Command
     - `mattermost config get`_ - Gets the value of a config setting by its name in dot notation.
     - `mattermost config set`_ - Gets the value of a config setting by its name in dot notation.
-    - `mattermost config show`_ - Writes the server configuration to STDOUT in pretty-print format.
+    - `mattermost config show`_ - Prints the current mattermost configuration in an easy to read format.
     - `mattermost config validate`_ - Validate the configuration file.

 mattermost config get